ale152/ale152.github.io/index.md

 ---

 ### About me
+I'm currently working as a Sr. Data Scientist for [Veritone](https://www.veritone.com/) specialising in Computer Vision and Deep Learning for Video Re-Identification (RE-ID).

-I'm currently working as a lecturer at the [University of Bristol](https://www.bristol.ac.uk/), UK.
-Previously, I worked as a Research Associate for the [SPHERE project](https://www.irc-sphere.ac.uk/), where I developed Computer Vision and Machine Learning algorithms to fuse sensor data and monitor people's health in their own homes.
+Previously, I worked as a lecturer at the [University of Bristol](https://www.bristol.ac.uk/) and contributed as a Research Associate for the [SPHERE project](https://www.irc-sphere.ac.uk/), focusing on developing Computer Vision and Multi-Sensory Fusion algorithms for health monitoring.

-My current research interests focus on Computer Vision, Human Motion Analysis, Sensor Fusion and Digital Health.
-Recently, I've been working on using Artificial Intelligence and Sensory Fusion to objectively measure symptoms of Parkinson's disease to help the development of new drugs.
-In the past, I worked in Aerospace Engineering and developed algorithms in Computational Fluid Dynamics.
+My interests focus on Computer Vision, ReID, Human Motion Analysis, Sensor Fusion and Digital Health.
+In the past, I worked in Aerospace Engineering and developed numerical algorithms in Computational Fluid Dynamics.

-Please use the top bar to check out my [curriculum](/curriculum/), [teaching](/teaching/), [current research](/research/), [past publications](/publications/) and some [code](/code/) I wrote.
+Please use the top bar to check out my [curriculum](/curriculum/), [current research](/research/), [past publications](/publications/) and some [code](/code/) I wrote.

-### Latest Research Projects
+### Past Research Projects
 [Inertial Hallucinations](/research/#inertial-hallucinations)<br/>
 [<img src="/assets/images/inertial_hallucinations_house.png" alt="Inertial Hallucinations" width="300"/>](/research/#inertial-hallucinations)